r1beguin/landSheperd/doc/features/context-menu-system.md

 - Shows `accumulatedGrowthDays / daysToGrow`
 - Fills from 0% to 100% during stage
 - Resets to 0% when advancing to next stage
+- **Updates in real-time** - watch it fill during accelerated time!

 **Growth Rate:**
 - Calculated by `plant.calculateGrowthRate()` (Phase 2 system)